autowarefoundation/autoware-documentation/docs/design/autoware-architecture/planning/index.md

 - **Validation to Control Component**
   - Trajectory: Same as above, with safety consideration.

+## How to add new modules (WIP)

+As mentioned in the goal session, this planning module is designed to be extensible by third-party components.
+For specific instructions on how to add new modules and expand its functionality, please refer to the [provided documentation or guidelines (WIP)]().

 ## Supported Functions

 | Feature                                      | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                  | Requirements                                                                | Figure                                                                          |